flexera-public/right_cloud_api_base/README.md

 # RightCloudApi shared library

-## Notice

-The gem is a dependency that is required by RightXXXApi gems family.
+This is a Ruby gem that provides common code to all RightScale cloud libraries.
+It is required by the respective cloud library gems.
+See https://github.com/rightscale/right_aws_api for example.

 ### Tests